tedhyde/teddyhyde-wp-plugin/README.md

 The simplest and most secure way to accept Ethereum contributions on your WordPress blog.

+## Features and Benefits

 1. Add the plugin to WordPress.
 2. Configure your site on https://admin.teddyhyde.com
 3. When a user comes to your site, they can pay immediately (no special browser or plugins required and works on any mobile browser) or (only if you permit it) they can choose to watch an advertisement in lieu of payment.
-They never leave your site, and setup is a one-time transaction that happens immediately.
+3. Readers never leave your site
+3. Setup is a one-time transaction that happens immediately.
-3. Contributions can come from anywhere in the world.
+3. Contributions can come from anywhere in the world (readers only need Internet access).
 3. No credit card is required.
 3. Transactions happen Peer-to-Peer: the reader is generating a payment transaction from your website and that transaction can be processed entirely by you (but Teddy Hyde will do it for free if you prefer).
 Transactions are logged so you can see your success rates.